Loans for Residential Investors

 Below are some of the many loan options available when buying an investment property.
 To view details about a particular option, click the down arrow to its left.
 Please review this information and give us a call to discuss which option best meets your needs.

 During the early amortization period, a large percentage of the monthly payment is used for paying the interest.
 As the loan is paid down, more of the monthly payment is applied to principal.
-A typical 30-year fixed rate mortgage takes 22.5 years of level payments to pay half of the principal balance.
+A typical 30-year fixed rate mortgage takes over 20 years of level payments to pay half of the principal balance.

 The main advantage of fixed rates mortgages is the rate is fixed, so you are protected if rates go up.
 The disadvantages are they typically have a higher interest rate, and the rate does not drop if rates go down.